nicksstapleton/blog/_posts/2022-09-21-a-conversation-with-pastor-tim-keller-about-hope-in-times-in-fear.md

 ---
-title: A Conversation with Pastor Tim Keller about Hope in Times in Fear
+title: A Conversation with Pastor Tim Keller about Hope in Times of Fear
 excerpt: Tim Keller responding to, “What would you say to a young Christian who’s nervous about the future?”
 date: 2022-09-21 19:00:00 -0600